callegarimattia/image-processing/README.md

 This will process all images in the `my_photos` folder and save the scanned documents in the same folder.

-## Contributing

-If you have suggestions for improvements or find any issues, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/opencv-document-scanner).
-Your contributions are highly appreciated!

 ## Acknowledgments

 - This utility is inspired by various open-source document scanning projects and the power of the OpenCV library.